1933 Steinway L - Restoration

 Built in 1933, this Steinway L grand piano arrived with nearly a century of wear - damaged cabinet finish, deteriorated keytops, cracked soundboard, and strings long past their prime.
 Notably, the action had received new hammers and wippens approximately 10-15 years prior, a testament to the instruments well-cared-for history.
 Over the course of five weeks, this remarkable instrument was carefully brought back to life through a comprehensive restoration encompassing restringing with new tuning pins, soundboard crack repair, key rebushing, full key top replacement, regulation, and voicing.
 The result is a piano that plays and sounds as it was always meant to - now at home in a dedicated recording studio and rehearsal space where it will continue to make music for decades to come.

 Years of wear had taken their toll on the cabinet of this piano, with significant damage to the case finish revealing the bare wood beneath.
-Refinishing the cabinet was among the tasks completed as part of the restoration.
+Touching up the cabinet finish in damaged places like this was among the tasks completed as part of the restoration.

 The piano arrives at our dedicated workshop where it would spend several weeks undergoing a comprehensive restoration.